dikderoy/questionBruteForce/README.md

 progam tryes to brute-force this 20-digit 5-based scale notation number.

-(but it is tooo much for PHP - there is a 4.9323811479746E-17 of possible combinations.
+(but it is tooo much for PHP - there is a 4.9323811479746E-17 of possible combinations).

+and the correct answer is DADBEDDEDABADBADBABE